rootstrap/blog/content/iOS/Practices/iOS-practices.md

 That way your code won't be tangled with it, and when you need to update, replace for another library, or by your own implementation you'll only need to touch a single file.

-I hope these practices are so helpful to you as they are to me.
+I hope these practices are as helpful to you as they are to me.
 Please share your thoughts and let me know in the comments if you would like to know more about some of these topics or about the ones that were left out.